MeteorDevelopment/meteor-client/README.md

 - .kick command ported from meteor rejects
 - .eoka commands for interfacing with https://eoka-site.glitch.me (cloned and modified from the original meteor server command)
 - .payall mod ported from https://github.com/Dwarslooper/NoMoreP2W
+- auto mountain and caster are from the trousersteak addon

 ### Building
 - Clone this repository